Walking and wildlife holidays in Andalucia

 - Montes de Malaga The Montes de Málaga natural park is just 5km from the city of Málaga.
 It consists of rolling hills and mountains with a high point of 1031m.
 The highest road pass is Puerto de León at 960m.

-- Sierra de las Nieves The Sierra de las Nieves Natural Park is going through a process to take NATIONAL park status.
-It will cover a huge area of approximately 300 square kilometres with its limts ranging from Marbella inland to include the villages of El Burgo, Istan, Monda, Parauta, Ronda, Tolox and across to the Sierra Bermeja close to Estepona.
+- Sierra de las Nieves In the summer of 2021 The Sierra de las Nieves Natural Park was upgraded to NATIONAL park status.
+It covers a huge area of approximately 300 square kilometres with its limits ranging from Marbella inland to include the villages of El Burgo, Istan, Monda, Parauta, Ronda, Tolox and across to the Sierra Bermeja close to Estepona.

 - Sierra de Grazalema The Natural Park of the Sierra de Grazalema has also been declared a Biosphere Reserve, this is due to the diverse geography with high limestone mountains and deep gorges such as Garganta Verde, (Green Gorge) that is 400m deep and filled with lush vegetation.
 In addition, it offers a great diversity of species- animals and vegetation.